-Derry pupil impresses with environmentally-friendly sunscreen
+Eco-friendly sunscreen wins top science award for Derry pupil

 'Aim high, you can do it'

+Northern Ireland was well represented among the winners at the competition, with Nikita Morrison and Becca Connolly, also from St Mary's College, winning the intermediate science category award.

+Alley Ho, Gianna Tsui and Wing Hei Cheung from Ballymena Academy also took home the Siemens Smart Technologies environmental award.

-St Mary's science teacher Anne Blanking MBE said that she was incredibly proud of her students and praised their hard work.
+St Mary's science teacher Anne Blanking said she was incredibly proud of her students and praised their hard work.

 "They joined the chemistry club and we've been doing projects ever since," she said.